 Use of the Panel-related study title, sample, anonymized name and sample link will permit us to track all SRA short read submissions for HGDP-CEPH samples, and include a list of them in a dedicated section in the panel database.

-5) Data supplement 4 (UWash, flat files) contains calls for 6538 copy number variants (CNVs), size range 225-5,470,050 bp.
+5) Dataset 5 (UWash, flat files) contains calls for 6538 copy number variants (CNVs), size range 225-5,470,050 bp.
 These calls were ascertained in 883 unrelated HGDP-CEPH individuals (all panel populations) from SNP intensity data (data supplement 1), using rigorous statistical criteria and direct validation with CGH oligonucleotide arrays for CNV discovery on 12 panel individuals with 98 CNVs (Itsara A et al. Amer J Hum Genet 84: 148-161, 2009).
-This study is also found at www.ebi.ac.uk/dgva/page.php or www.ncbi.nlm.nih.gov/dbvar, study number nstd27.
+This study is also found at www.ebi.ac.uk/dgva/ or www.ncbi.nlm.nih.gov/dbvar, study number nstd27.

 6).
-Data supplement 5 (NIH-UMich, flat files) contains 3436 CNV calls, size range (2,019-998,213 bp) for 438 individuals in 29 populations.
+Dataset 6 (NIH-UMich, flat files) contains 3436 CNV calls, size range (2,019-998,213 bp) for 438 individuals in 29 populations.
 These calls were based on SNP intensity data (data supplement 2) and quality thresholds of the PennCNV algorithm.
 This study is found at www.ebi.ac.uk or www.ncbi.nlm.nih.gov, study number nstd30.

-7) Data supplement 6 (UNM) contains sequences from the D-loop region of mitochondrial DNA for 1064 HGDP-CEPH individuals.
+7) Dataset 7 (UNM) contains sequences from the D-loop region of mitochondrial DNA for 1064 HGDP-CEPH individuals.
 The number of base pairs sequenced per individual ranges from 1021 to 1047 (average 1044.4, median 1045).
 These sequences are found at www.ncbi.nlm.nih.gov.

 In addition, this data supplement also contains whole genome sequences at 1.3-1.9x coverage for seven HGDP-CEPH DNAs, from HGDP00456, (Mbuti Pygmy), 00998 (Karitiana), 00665 (Sardinian), 00491 (Melanesian from Bougainville Island), 00711 (Cambodian), 01224 (Mongola), and 00551 (Papuan), as part of the characterization of an archaic hominin from Denisova Cave, Siberia (Reich D et al Nature 468: 1053-1060, 2010).
 Sequences from these seven HGDP-CEPH genomes are available from the NCBI SRA, www.ncbi.nlm.nih.gov/sra/?term=hgdp-ceph.

-9) Data supplement 8 (MPI-EVA-Neandertal/aa-capture) contains sequences from 50 different HGDP-CEPH populations, covering ~14,000 protein-coding human lineage positions (Burbano HA et al. Science 328: 723-725, 2010).
+9) Dataset 9 (MPI-EVA-Neandertal/aa-capture) contains sequences from 50 different HGDP-CEPH populations, covering ~14,000 protein-coding human lineage positions (Burbano HA et al. Science 328: 723-725, 2010).
 Paired end sequences, derived from bar-coded genomic libraries, were captured on a single microarray containing these positions.
 Experiment ERX004007 contains all the HGDP-CEPH sequences in fastq files from runs ERR011028-ERR0011032 and can be downloaded from www.ebi.ac.uk/ena/data/view/ERX004007.
-For links between the sequence barcodes and the corresponding HGDP-CEPH identifiers, click on "View XML" found at the top of the file.
+For links between the sequence barcodes and the corresponding HGDP-CEPH identifiers, click on "View XML" found at the top left of the web page.

 These sequences were determined for comparison with the genome of an archaic Denisovan individual (Meyer, M. Science 338:222-6, 2012).

-The raw human sequences and alignments to hg19, are available in BAM format from http://cdna.eva.mpr.de/denisova/BAM/human/.
+The raw human sequences and alignments to hg19, are available in BAM format from http://cdna.eva.mpg.de/denisova/BAM/human/.
+The BAM files may be analyzed with sequence tool kits e.g. SAMtools and Picard.